variablenix/ansible.mailstack/README.md

 |:-----:|

 ### Dovecot
-The Dovecot role configures LDAP authentication and [dsync](https://wiki2.dovecot.org/Tools/Doveadm/Sync) for [replication](https://wiki.dovecot.org/Replication) between 2 IMAP hosts.
+The Dovecot role configures LDAP authentication using [password lookups](https://wiki.dovecot.org/AuthDatabase/LDAP/PasswordLookups) instead of the slower auth bind and also uses [dsync](https://wiki2.dovecot.org/Tools/Doveadm/Sync) for [replication](https://wiki.dovecot.org/Replication) between 2 IMAP hosts.
 Ansible Vault is used to encrypt and store the dsync replication password string in a variable named `doveadm_password`.
 The following can be used to create the encrypted variable string.

 `ansible-vault encrypt_string 'secretpw' --name 'doveadm_password'`